AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access_Control.md

 ## `Update Asset or AssetType Access Control List`

-Update the `AccessControlList` of the specified asset or AssetType.
+Update the `AccessControlList` of the specified asset or asset type.

 ### Request